moonline/UW.Olivos-Roche/Paper.rst

    * - * Railway, express bus and BRT lines
        * Extensive local bus network
        * High frequencies during the day
+       * Railway & BRT accessibility (at-grade)
+       * Cheap fares
      - * Buses and BRT lines have frequencies, no fixed schedules
-       * Bus stops are not well maintained
+       * Local bus stops are not well maintained
        * Only a few bus stops count with shelter or lighting
-       * Crowded in peek hours
+       * Crowded in rush hours
        * Frequencies drop in the evening

 The transit offer is good in Olivos Roche, services are available up to late hours in the evening.
-But in peek hours, trains and buses are crowded.
+But in rush hours, trains and buses are crowded.

 The unreliable frequencies make it complicated to plan a multi modal trip and people need to plan with sufficient margen, what makes it unattractive, in comparison to car or TNC trips.